Idnan/idnan.github.io/blog/_posts/-2017-01-26-search-as-you-type.md

 - Multiple search fields: The query must match across multiple fields.
 So typing "Dubai" should match against these fields hotel name and address.
 - Grouping: The results must be grouped by the location type like "Hotel, City, Landmark"

-## Filters
+## Token Filters
-So following were the custom [token filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenfilters.html) that i created.
+[Token filter](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenfilters.html) basically works on token streams and then these filters can modify, add or delete text the input.
+Elasticsearch offers a plenty of built in token filter.
+E.g. `lowercase` token filter converts each token to lowercase.
+So given below are the filters explained that i used.

 ### stemmer
 As some of the hotels had `'s` in there name like `Traveller's Inn Douglas & Blanshard`.
 So i used the possessive stemmer to remove `'s` from the tokens.